Moisty-Macros/SimpleSnipes/README.md

 ---------------------------------------------------------------------------------------------------------------------

 **Setup Guide**

+ -As of now Simple Snipes only works for 1.8.9

 - Download the latest mod release

 - Put into your mods folder.
 By default your mods folder is C:\Users\%User%\AppData\Roaming\.minecraft\mods